Sacramento area has flat streets, cyclists aplenty. Will bike share finally arrive?

 In its proposal, LimeBike said it will join the West Sacramento Chamber of Commerce and issue packets for business owners with contact information for the company in case of problems.
 West Sacramento will be one of the first cities to work with the company, which received $12 million in venture capital in mid-March.

 LimeBike’s inexperience makes Jim Brown nervous.
-The executive director of Sacramento Area Bicycle Advocate said he’s also concerned that LimeBike uses commercial bikes rather than a special design.
+The executive director of Sacramento Area Bicycle Advocates said he’s also concerned that LimeBike uses commercial bikes rather than a special design.

-LimeBike says its bikes are designed “specifically for a successful bike sharing program” by Battle-FSD, a manufacturer for Trek and Specialized.
+LimeBike says its bikes are designed “specifically for a successful bike sharing program” by Battle-FSD.
 The proposal said the bikes passed two international tests and a U.S. Consumer Product Safety Commission exam.

 Brown contends that the bikes aren’t durable enough for share bikes.
 He said they need to be more dependable than a typical bike because riders are often inexperienced and bikes could be constantly in use.